-The M.Sc. (mode 'B') in IR&HRM will be offered on a full-time basis over 12 months commencing in September of each year.
+The M.Sc. (mode 'B') in Human Resource Management will be offered on a full-time basis over 12 months commencing in September of each year.
 Candidates must complete all requirements for the programme within two years of commencement.
+Candidates for the award of MSc in HRM must pass all components of the programme.
+No compensation is permissible.

-Postgraduate Diploma in Industrial Relations & Human Resource Management
+Postgraduate Diploma Human Resource Management

-A candidate who has passed all of the modules other than the Research Project within a period of two years from commencement of the programme shall be eligible for the award of Postgraduate Diploma in Industrial Relations and Human Resource Management.
+A candidate who has passed all of the modules other than the Research Project within a period of two years from commencement of the programme shall be eligible for the award of Postgraduate Diploma Human Resource Management.

-Students are required to take all core elements and one electives.
-The electives offered depend on the availability of teaching resources.
+Students are required to take all core elements.